Capital City: Copenhagen

-By law, all vehicles must also have liability insurance before being driven, to cover any damage that may be caused to other people or their property.
+By law, all vehicles must also have liability insurance before being driven to cover any damage that may be caused to other people or their property.

 The only documents that can be requested of you while driving in Denmark are your driver’s license, your passport and your car’s insurance and registration.
-You need to be at least 18 years old to drive, and if you are looking to rent a car, you must be at least 21 years old.
+You must be at least 18 years old to drive, and if you are looking to rent a car, you must be at least 21 years old.

 Emigrating to Denmark from the UK will also inevitably lead to driving on the right side of the road.
 More information on parking regulations, stopping and parking your vehicle can be found on the official Danish website for international visitors and residents.